openeuropa/oe_showcase/modules/oe_showcase_list_pages/README.md

 and server for the search.

 ## Create a list page and setting up bundles and filters
-By default enables oe_list_pages, the news bundle as well as the title and publication date filters are available.
+By default this module enables oe_list_pages module, the "news" bundle as well as the fields "title" and "publication date" filters.

 ### Create list pages
-* Go to add/oe_list_page.
+* Go to `node/add/oe_list_page`.
 * Enter a title to the list page.
 * Expand the "List Page" section in the right panel.
 * Select the bundle on "Source bundle".